 A bundle can only resolve if the framework is running on a VM which implements one of the listed required execution environments.
 Frameworks should recognize that the current VM can implement multiple execution environments.
 For example, Java 6 is backward compatible with Java 5 and a bundle requiring the Java 6 execution environment must resolve on a Java 6 VM.

-The Bundle-RequiredExecutionEnvironment header can not hinder a bundle from being successfully installed.
+The Bundle-RequiredExecutionEnvironment header can not prevent a bundle from installing.